Creta5164/fmod-rmmv/README.md

 Stops the SE categorized Event.

+> Note : If you want to stop the sound from the speaker of
+> a specific character(like player, event, etc.), check the [Speaker](#64-speaker) section.

 - `immediateStop` : (Optional) Specifies whether to stop the Event immediately.
   If not set immediate stop, the event will be stopped gradually as the behavior defined for the Event in FMOD Studio.